Jacob Meyers Player Props: Astros vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks seventh in MLB.
+- The pitching staff for the Orioles has a collective 9.2 K/9, the eighth-best in MLB.

-- The Orioles' 4.04 team ERA ranks 13th among all league pitching staffs.
+- The Orioles' 4.07 team ERA ranks 13th among all MLB pitching staffs.

-- The Orioles allow the eighth-fewest home runs in baseball (125 total, 1.1 per game).
+- Orioles pitchers combine to surrender the eighth-fewest home runs in baseball (126 total, 1.1 per game).

-- Rodriguez makes the start for the Orioles, his 15th of the season.
-He is 2-3 with a 6.09 ERA and 76 strikeouts in 68 2/3 innings pitched.

-- The right-hander last appeared on Wednesday against the Toronto Blue Jays, when he tossed 5 2/3 innings, allowing three earned runs while giving up two hits.
+- The right-hander's most recent appearance came on Thursday against the Toronto Blue Jays, when he went six innings, surrendering one earned run while giving up four hits.

-- The 23-year-old has put up an ERA of 6.09, with 10.1 strikeouts per nine innings, in 14 games this season.
-Opponents have a .271 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.